 OSCM is concerned with the management of the entire system that produces a good or delivers a service.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 11. OSCM is a functional field of business with clear line management responsibilities.